 Our question is: are space and time continuous?
 If they are, then between any two points in space there is a third.
 A consequence of space being continuous would be that, for any length, there is such a thing as half of that length.
-Applied to time, the idea would be that for any amount of time, there is such a thing as half that time, and that in between any two moments there is another.

 If space and time are not continuous, then we say that they are discrete.
-If space is discrete, then there are lengths which are not divisible; or, to put the point another way, there are points which have no point between them.
-If time is discrete, then there are indivisible instants; or, to put the point another way, there are pairs of times which are such that there is no time in between them.
+If space is discrete, then there are lengths which are not divisible and points which have no point between them.
+If time is discrete, then there are indivisible instants, and pairs of times which are such that there is no time in between them.